Do you want to work in TV?

 If you identify being from a disadvantaged background, please think about this to inform your answer: The BFI considers someone who has experienced reduced opportunities, due to their level of income, and/or education as disadvantaged.
 You should explain why you consider yourself to be from lower socio-economic background (i.e. single parent household, care, education, refugee/asylum status, poverty, receive benefits/tax credits, carer).

 The majority of production companies who take part in rad Scotland are based in Glasgow.
-For 2023, TRC aims to hold training sessions in person as well having online components.
-Both TRC and the host production companies are committed to supporting the programme whilst following government COVID guidelines.
+For 2024, TRC aims to hold training sessions in person as well having online components.

 Previous production companies who have taken part in rad Scotland are: IWC Media, Raise the Roof, Hopscotch Films, Tern, BBC Studios, Firecracker, Mentorn, Two Rivers Media, Red Sky Productions and Blazing Griffin.

-The salary is based on the Scottish Living Wage which is £10.90 per hr (as of March 2023).
+The salary is based on the Living Wage for Scotland which is £12.00 per hr (as of March 2024).

-All successful candidates will be given a contract from their employer which will outline the terms and conditions of employment.
+All successful candidates will be given a contract from their employer which will outline the terms and conditions of employment for the duration of the traineeship.

 The role includes monthly training sessions which are a mixture of in person and online.
 Attendance to these sessions will be included in your contract (so you will not need to take unpaid leave or holidays to attend).
 The purpose of this training is to help strengthen your knowledge and skills in TV production.
 All the training has been specifically designed to help you become more confident and knowledgeable in key roles over the training period.

-We’re especially keen to hear from individuals from groups who are underrepresented in the TV industry: those either with a disability, from black, Asian or ethnic minority communities or from disadvantaged backgrounds as rad was specifically created to make the Scottish TV industry more diverse.
+We’re especially keen to hear from individuals from groups who are underrepresented in the TV industry: those who are either deaf, disabled and/or neurodivergent, from Black, Asian or minority ethnic communities or from socio-economically disadvantaged backgrounds as rad was specifically created to make the Scottish TV industry more diverse.
 If you identify as belonging to one of these communities then you are eligible to apply for the programme.

 A disability is if you have a physical or mental impairment that has a ‘substantial’ and ‘long-term’ negative effect on your ability to do normal daily activities, this definition is taken from the Equality Act 2010.
 For further information visit: https://www.gov.uk/definition-of-disability-under-equality-act-2010